Meet the artists: Top End Territory Arts Trail

 Location: Baniyala, East Arnhem Land

 Elder, artist and principal ceremonial leader of the Madarrpa clan of the Yolgnu people, Djambawa Marawili ‘paints from his mind, his heart, his soul and his blood’.
 He learnt to paint from his grandfather and his father, who taught him the patterns he paints today.

 Leader of the Madarrpa clan, Marawili paints ‘on country’ in Blue Mud Bay in Arnhem Land – 580km east-southeast of Darwin.
 He says, ‘every country has a story and we know the story we can paint from that country’.

-As well as being a world-famous artist, Marawili has been involved in many very high profile indigenous rights campaigns, including the 1988 Barunga Statement, the 1991 Royal Commission into Aboriginal Deaths in Custody, and the 2008 Blue Mud Bay land rights case which resulted in a high court ruling that indigenous people own the land between the low and high water marks.
+As well as being a world-famous artist, Marawili has been involved in many very high-profile Aboriginal rights campaigns, including the 1988 Barunga Statement, the 1991 Royal Commission into Aboriginal Deaths in Custody, and the 2008 Blue Mud Bay land rights case which resulted in a high court ruling that indigenous people own the land between the low and high water marks.

 When Marawili is not campaigning for an Indigenous cause he can be found at home painting under a shady tree.
 His bark paintings are made from natural, locally gathered materials.
 The bark, which he uses as a canvas, is cut from gadayka (stringybark) trees sourced near his home.
 Marawili uses painting as an outlet to show the sacred designs that embody his right to speak as a part of the land, whether it be above ground or under the sea.

 His mesmerising work is held in many important national and international collections including the National Gallery of Australia and the Art Gallery of New South Wales.

 Although Marawili paints in Baniyala (4.5 hours south of Gove), he still wants people to come and visit him in East Arnhem Land and watch him paint there.
 He says, ‘Why not come and visit us in our remote wanja on our homeland.
 Our wanja is welcoming you to come and see us, with a good heart and with your own eyes.
 Yes, you must come!’